UpdatedApril 20, 2022

 Create a To-Do List at the End of Day

 Another way to ensure you don’t procrastinate or get stuck in the morning is to have a To-Do List waiting for you each day.
 There’s no better way to feel organized than to have your day mapped out and prioritized.
 I find the best time to create my To-Do List is at the end of a day or week.
 It allows me to assess what still needs to be done, consider what is most important, plan out who I need to connect with and empty my brain.
 I don’t try to make my list pretty and sometimes my list encompasses an entire week.
-Crossing things off a list leads to a great sense of accomplishment and arriving at the office with plan is invaluable.
+Crossing things off a list leads to a great sense of accomplishment and arriving at the office with a plan is invaluable.

 Distractions are estimated to cost businesses $650 billion each year.
 But more importantly, distractions can be destructive to our own happiness.
 It’s important to both our professional and personal well-being to be cognizant of how productivity impacts us.